theoria-dataset/theoria-dataset/CONTRIBUTING.md

     ```

 - **`assumptions`:**
-  - Assumptions that lead to the result equations, which usually are either first principles, results from another entry specified in 'dependencies' or empirical results
+  - Unified assumption system with typed references
-  - List all assumptions required for the derivation
+  - Each assumption must specify its type and appropriate reference
   - Use sequential IDs like 'assumption1', 'assumption2'
-  - If there are math symbols or equations included, they must be enclosed in backticks (``) and written in AsciiMath format
+  - If there are math symbols or equations included in text fields, they must be enclosed in backticks (``) and written in AsciiMath format

 - **`derivation`:**
   - Provide a formal derivation of the result, including all steps, equations in AsciiMath format, and descriptions